semantic-flow/sflo/documentation/concept.summary.md

 id: concept-summary
 title: Concept Summary
 desc: ''
-updated: 1756869582375
+updated: 1758999968908
 created: 1755820864360
 ---

 # Semantic Mesh — LLM-Oriented Concept Summary

-This document is the canonical, compact context for AIs/LLMs.
+This document is the canonical, compact context for LLMs.
 It summarizes all `documentation/concepts.*` notes and cross-links to authoritative pages.

-0) Twin Purposes
+0) Semantic Flow Twin Purposes
-- Mint IRIs (IRIs) for referring to things on the Semantic Web.
+- Mint dereferenceable IRIs for referring to things on the Semantic Web
-- Hold semantic datasets and supporting resources that use those IRIs.
+- Hold versionable semantic data that uses those IRIs

 1) Definition
-A semantic mesh is a dereferenceable, folder-structured, possibly-versioned corpus of semantic resources where every IRI resolves to meaningful content.
-A mesh maps directly from a Git repository’s folder hierarchy to a published static site so that:
+A semantic mesh is a dereferenceable, possibly-versioned corpus of semantic resources where every IRI resolves to meaningful content.

+A filesystem-based mesh maps directly from a Git repository’s folder hierarchy to a published static site so that:
 - Every resource is addressable by a stable IRI.
-- Folder resources are dereferenceable via generated `index.html` resource pages.
+- "[[Concept resources|facet.resource.concept]]" are dereferenceable via generated `index.html` resource pages.
 - RDF datasets live as distributions on versioned flow snapshots.
 - The weave process maintains coherence and keeps the repo publish-ready.